Bulls vs. Raptors prediction, odds, time: 2026 NBA picks for Thursday, Feb. 5

 How to make Bulls vs. Raptors picks

-It also says one side of the spread has all of the value.
+It also says one side of the spread hits well over 50% of the time.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Bulls vs. Raptors, and which side of the spread has all of the value?
+So who wins Bulls vs. Raptors, and which side of the spread hits well over 50% of the time?
 Visit SportsLine now to see which side of the Raptors vs. Bulls spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.